 Abstract

 The Transplant law in India recognises brain death for organ donation and it was passed in 1994.
 In Intensive care units (ICU) when relatives say no to organ donation in a brain death situation, clinicians are often struggling to switch off the ventilator and hand over the body.
 Ventilating a dead patient creates ethical dilemmas and also occupies valuable ICU bed.
 Delinking brain dearth from organ donation is essential and this requires inclusion of brain death in the law that governs the ‘birth and death act’ so that a uniform policy is framed in the country.
-The law also needs to define ‘the no touch time’ after asystole so that donation after circulatory death is made possible to increase the potential organ pool.
+The rules in the current law also needs to define ‘the no touch time’ after asystole so that donation after circulatory death is made possible to increase the potential organ pool.

 Introduction